liuyuning/iOS/README.md

 The code for ios Dev.

 ## GetWiFiSSID.m
+Get Wi-Fi Mac address and name.

 ## SBAppWindow Subview Tree
+SpringBoard's all view.

 ## OpenPrefs
 **Find The Settings path for openURL just like "prefs:root=General&path=About**